 Dr. James W. Gregory is Professor and Chair of the Department of Mechanical and Aerospace Engineering (MAE) at The Ohio State University.
 He received his doctorate and masters degrees in Aeronautics and Astronautics from Purdue University in 2005 and 2002, respectively, and his Bachelor of Aerospace Engineering from Georgia Tech in 1999, graduating with highest honors.
 He has been a faculty member at Ohio State since 2008 (Assistant Prof 2008-13, Associate Prof 2013-2017, Full Prof 2017-present), served as Director of the Aerospace Research Center from 2017-2020, and is currently department chair of MAE (2020 – present).
 Dr. Gregory is an Associate Fellow of AIAA and a Fellow of the Royal Aeronautical Society.

-The Department is home to academic programs in Mechanical, Aerospace, and Nuclear engineering, with about 80 faculty and 30 staff educating and serving about 1700 undergraduate and 340 graduate students.
-As Chair of MAE, Dr. Gregory is responsible for oversight of a $16M operational budget and facilities in the 262,000-square foot Scott Laboratory, with annual research expenditures of about $26M.
+The Department is home to academic programs in Mechanical, Aerospace, and Nuclear engineering, with nearly 80 faculty and 30 staff educating and serving about 1600 undergraduate and 300 graduate students.
+As Chair of MAE, Dr. Gregory is responsible for oversight of a $16M operational budget and facilities in the 230,000-square foot Scott Laboratory, with annual research expenditures of about $26M.

 Prior to Chairing MAE, Dr. Gregory was Director of the Aerospace Research Center, where he expanded interdisciplinary collaborations to include colleagues from aerospace engineering, industrial engineering, electrical engineering, mechanical engineering, and medicine.
 The Center grew to include engagement from over 15 faculty, approximately 50 students, 6 research staff, and 7 support staff.
 Under Dr. Gregory’s leadership, the Center’s research expenditures grew from $2.8M in FY17 to $7.7M in FY20.